-It is, at that point, not at all about plots or content or finding the right image or formulating an outline or...
-Right.
+It is, at that point, not at all about plots or content or finding the right image or formulating an outline or… Right.
 Nothing like those things at all.
-Please bear with me as my digression sets the stage.

 Saturday morning my brother packed up his family and headed off to spend a few hours with some extended family.
 We packed up and left for the family cabin.
-A daylight drive through rural Wisconsin is always a joy.
-I looked forward to it and found it more refreshing than I hoped.
+A daylight drive through rural Wisconsin is always a joy and I looked forward to it and found it more refreshing than I hoped.
 By the time we arrived, the day was long and we unloaded the car and began to organize a little.

 A fire in the wood stove is one of the first things we do in the winter.
 Warmth is nice if you want to relax.
-There is a furnace that burns propane, but we supplement its heat with wood to save fuel and for the ambiance of the fire.
+There is a furnace that burns propane, but we supplement its heat with wood to save money and for the ambiance of the fire.
 Most of the wood comes from fallen trees we cut up and haul back.

 Sunday morning found us essentially stranded as a certain hill was covered with ice and not yet sanded by the township.
 I’m not sure how we managed to stay out of the creek at the bottom on the way in, but perhaps forty-two years of driving that road played it’s part.